tbedford/Notes/README.md

 # Notes

 Here is a collection of random notes that I will keep here until I find a better place for them.

 This particular file has turned out to be something of a scratchpad.

 In this repo I also have possibly more useful files on Magit, Git and Emacs.

+## Node/JS ladder of doom

+It's possible to convert non-blocking calls into blocking calls using `async`/`await`.
+That this is sometimes done to avoid the horrendous 'ladder of doom' and a plethora of closing braces is a bit worrying!

 ## Ruby version for NDP